We are seeking to establish a model of supported housing for our adult children and others in similar need.

 Such accommodation would be based on a model that stabilises, personalises and links housing to services.

-This model would add resources to an already stretched supply of accommodation in Tasmania that is suitable for people with a mental illness.
+This model would add resources to an already stretched supply of accommodation in Tasmania (Australia) that is suitable for people with a mental illness.

 Modelled on the Haven Foundation in Chapel Street South Yarra.